ThirteenAG/Ultimate-ASI-Loader/readme.md

 | [xinput9_1_0.dll](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/Win32-latest/xinput9_1_0-Win32.zip) | [xinput9_1_0.dll](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/x64-latest/xinput9_1_0-x64.zip) |
 | [xinputuap.dll](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/Win32-latest/xinputuap-Win32.zip)     |  [xinputuap.dll](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/x64-latest/xinputuap-x64.zip)    |

-It is possible(and sometimes necessary) to load the original dll by renaming it to `<dllname>Hooked.dll`, e.g. `d3d12Hooked.dll`.
+It is possible (and sometimes necessary) to load the original DLL by renaming it to `<dllname>Hooked.dll`, e.g. `d3d12Hooked.dll`.
-With **binkw32.dll** and **vorbisFile.dll** it is optional and you can simply replace the dll.
+With **binkw32.dll** and **vorbisFile.dll**, it is optional, and you can simply replace the DLL.
 Always make a backup before replacing any files.

 ## INSTALLATION

-To install it, you just need to place DLL into the game directory.
-Usually, it works as dinput8.dll, but if it's not, there is a possibility to rename it(see the list of supported names above).
+To install it, you just need to place the DLL into the game directory.
+Usually, it works as dinput8.dll, but if that doesn't work, you can rename it (see the list of supported names above).

 ## USAGE

-Put ASI files in the game root directory, 'scripts', 'plugins', or 'update' folder.
+Put ASI files in the game's root directory or in the `scripts`, `plugins`, or `update` folder.
-If a configuration is necessary, the global.ini file can be placed in the 'scripts' or 'plugins' folder.
-It can be used alongside the chosen dll and if so, it is also possible to use the dll name for ini file, e.g. version.dll/version.ini.
+If configuration is necessary, the global.ini file can be placed in the 'scripts' or 'plugins' folder.
+It can be used alongside the chosen DLL, and if so, it is also possible to use the DLL name for the ini file (e.g., version.dll/version.ini).
 [See an example of global.ini here](https://github.com/ThirteenAG/Ultimate-ASI-Loader/blob/master/data/scripts/global.ini).

 ## UPDATE FOLDER (Overload From Folder)

-It is possible to install mods that replace files via the `update` folder, allowing you to avoid actual file replacement.
+It is possible to install mods that replace files via the `update` folder, allowing you to avoid replacing original game files.

 For example, if a mod replaces the file located at: